aesthetic-suite/website/docs/dev/css-in-js/style-sheets/components.md

 }));
 ```

+> Variant names must be formatted correctly!
+Each name combines a type to an enumerated value with a
+> `:`.
+Both the type and enum support alphanumeric characters, while the enum also supports `_` and
+> `-`.
+The type _must_ start with a letter.

+#### Applying variants

-How a variant gets activated is highly dependent on the integration you are using, but it basically
+How a variant gets applied is highly dependent on the integration you are using, but it basically
 boils down to the following class name generation.
-Pass an object of variants as the 1st argument!
+Pass an object of variants and their enumerations
+as the 1st argument!

 ```ts
 const className = cx({ size: 'sm', palette: 'brand' }, 'button');